Updated on Jan 13, 2023

 Insert a DVD disk into the DVD drive on your PC and run WonderFox DVD Ripper Pro.
 Select an output folder and click "DVD Disc" to choose the DVD you want to rip.
 Then click the "OK" button.

 Click "Setting".
 Then you can choose the DVD movie resolution yourself or just keep the original resolution.
-Then click "RUN" to start to rip your DVD.
+Then click "RUN" to start to rip your DVD in desired resolution.

 I'm sure you all know what DVD resolution is and if you are still struggling with DVD video resolution problems, I hope this article will help you.
 Of course, if you still have other questions, please contact us by email.